Coker University

-Coker University is a private university in Hartsville, South Carolina.
+Coker University is a private university in Hartsville, South Carolina, United States.
 It was founded in 1908 and is accredited by the Southern Association of Colleges and Schools.
 Coker's sports teams, nicknamed the Cobras, compete in NCAA Division II.

 History

-Coker University began in 1894 as Welsh Neck High School, founded by a local businessman and American Civil War veteran, Major James Lide Coker (1837–1918).
-In 1908, when South Carolina created a statewide public school system, Coker led the effort to convert the school to Coker College for Women.
+Coker University began in 1894 as "Welsh Neck High School", founded by a local businessman and American Civil War veteran, Major James Lide Coker.
+In 1908, when South Carolina created a statewide public school system, Coker led the effort to convert the school to "Coker College for Women".
 Davidson Hall and Memorial Hall are listed on the National Register of Historic Places.

 Coker was once affiliated with the South Carolina Baptist Convention, but has been non-denominational since 1944.
-It officially became co-educational in 1969, although men had been attending since the end of World War II.
+It officially became co-educational in 1969, although men had attended since World War II's end.

-The South Carolina Governor's School for Science and Mathematics was located on the Coker campus from 1988 until moving to its own campus in 2003.
+The South Carolina Governor's School for Science and Mathematics was located on the Coker campus from its founding in 1988 until 2003 when it moved to a purpose-built campus nearby.

 Effective July 1, 2019, Coker College adopted the name Coker University.